3 Star Warranty- A warranty that a CertainTeed SelectShingle Master can offer. 20 year non-prorated warranty on material and labor.

 Soffit- The area that is located under your gutters if you have an overhang.

-Swift Start- A product made to start your coarse of shingles off.
+Swift Start- A product made to start your course of shingles off.
 Produced by CertainTeed.

 Sun tunnel- A small tubular skylight like product that will allow light into your house.